 - Decrease in fertility rates.
 The fertility rate is the average number of children a woman gives birth to in their lifetime.
 A 2020 report by the University of Washington’s Institute for Health Metrics and Evaluation found that there has been a global decrease in this number, from 4.7 in 1950 to 2.4 in 2017.
 This is down to a decrease in childhood deaths (leading women to have fewer babies), more access to contraception, and more women in work.

-These factors combined are expected to produce some significant changes to many societies.
+Together, these factors are expected to produce some significant changes to many societies.
 For example:

 - In the UK in 2014, the average age of the population exceeded 40 for the first time ever.
 By 2040, it’s estimated that one in seven people in the country will be aged over 75.